 Lateran Council (A.D.
 649), from Denzinger 256: "If anyone does not properly and truly confess in accord with the holy Fathers, that the holy Mother of God and ever Virgin and immaculate Mary in the earliest of the ages conceived of the Holy Spirit without seed, namely, God the Word Himself specifically and truly, who was born of God the Father before all ages, and that she incorruptibly bore [Him?], her virginity remaining indestructible even after His birth, let him be condemned."
 (Italics added.)

 Catholic Tradition also regards the Ark of the Covenant as a type or foreshadowing of Mary.
 Thus, St. Gregory Thaumaturgus calls her the Ark (in the First Homily on the Annunciation, second paragraph): "For the holy Virgin is in truth an ark, wrought with gold both within and without, that has received the whole treasury of the sanctuary."
-For, just as the Ark was the sacred place where the word of God was kept, so Mary's virginal womb was to be the sanctuary of the Word.
-It is therefore fitting that in the Litany of Loreto we address Mary with this title and say, "Ark of the Covenant, pray for us."
+For just as the Ark was the sacred place where the word of God was kept, so Mary's virginal womb was to be the sanctuary of the Word.
+It is, therefore, fitting that in the Litany of Loreto, we address Mary with this title and say, "Ark of the Covenant, pray for us."
 But how does Mary's being the new Ark point to her Immaculate Conception?
-Well, if one considers how highly God regarded the Ark, that He commanded it to be overlaid with the purest gold and to be made perfect in every detail (Ex 25:10-15); if one reflects on how He wanted it to be spotless and without blemish, so that His indignation was enkindled when anyone touches it (2 Kgs 6:6-7), then it would be easy to understand why He would want Mary, who would be the bearer of His Son, to be likewise immaculate and undefiled.
+If one considers how highly God regarded the Ark, commanding that it be overlaid with the purest gold and made perfect in every detail (Ex 25:10–15); if one considers how He desired it to be spotless and without blemish so that His indignation is enkindled when anyone touches it (2 Kgs 6:6–7), it is easy to understand why He would want Mary, who would bear His Son, to be similarly immaculate and undefiled.

 Since conception occurs when a soul is infused into the body (at which point a new person is said to exist), St. Thomas could not accept the idea that Mary was sanctified before conception because it would mean that sanctification happened before there was a human person to sanctify.
 In addition, he denied Mary's Immaculate Conception because he wanted to protect the dignity of Christ.
 He felt that if Mary was sinless when she was conceived, then she would no longer need a redeemer, and this would detract from Christ's dignity as Savior of all.
 Of course, St. Thomas was correct in his perception that, as a descendant of Adam, Mary also incurred the debt of original sin and, therefore, needed a Redeemer.
-However, he failed to distinguish between incurring the debt from actually contracting the stain of original sin.
-This led to his error of denying the Virgin Mary's Immaculate Conception.
+However, he failed to distinguish between incurring the debt and actually contracting the stain of original sin.
+As a result, he made the mistake of denying the Virgin Mary's Immaculate Conception.

 Resolution of the Problem

-The credit for solving the theological problem occasioned by Mary's Immaculate Conception goes to the Franciscan friar, Blessed John Duns Scotus (1266-1308), otherwise known as the Subtle Doctor (Doctor Subtilis).
-Although he was called "Doctor" by many historians, he was not really a Doctor of the Church because he was never pronounced as such by any of the popes.
-But his often ingenious analysis of philosophical and theological problems earned for him the honorary title, Subtle Doctor.
+The credit for solving the theological problem occasioned by Mary's Immaculate Conception goes to the Franciscan friar, Blessed John Duns Scotus (1266–1308), otherwise known as the Subtle Doctor (Doctor Subtilis).
+Although he was called "Doctor" by many historians, he was not a Doctor of the Church because he was never pronounced as such by any of the popes.
+But his often ingenious analysis of philosophical and theological problems earned him the honorary title of Subtle Doctor.

 Blessed John Duns Scotus